 While Chicago's grid system of streets make it easy to navigate around the city by car, the traffic does not.
 So get out of the comfort zone of your rental car and take Chicago public transportation instead.
-It's easy to take public transportation to almost all major Chicago attractions, with some buses providing almost door-to-door service, and the CTA provides 1-, 3-, and 7-day unlimited ride passes making it even more convenient.
+It's easy to take public transportation to almost all major Chicago attractions, with some buses providing almost door-to-door service, and the CTA provides 1-, 3-, and 7-day unlimited ride passes making it even more convenient and affordable.
 You can also figure out your exact route ahead of time with the Regional Transit Authority trip planner.
-And trust me -- riding in some Chicago cabs is way scarier and intimidating than taking the subway.
+And trust me -- riding in some Chicago cabs is way more scary and intimidating than taking the subway.

-The historic brick and ivy at Chicago's Wrigley Field is too alluring to say "skip the Cubs game" to a die-hard baseball fan.
-You're encouraged to also head down to 35th street to check out the Chicago White Sox.
-The only Chicago team to win a World Series in the last 100 years, the White Sox play in U.S. Cellular Field, built for the team in 1991 (call it "new Comisky" to really sound local -- Comisky Park being the Sox's former home).
+The historic brick and ivy at Chicago's Wrigley Field is too alluring to say "skip the Cubs game" to a die-hard baseball fan—especially since their 2016 World Series Win, after 108 years of waiting.
+You're encouraged, however, to also head down to 35th street to check out the Chicago White Sox.
+The White Sox play in U.S. Cellular Field, built for the team in 1991 (call it "new Comisky" to really sound local -- Comisky Park being the Sox's former home).
 It's located in Bridgeport, which is adjacent to Chinatown.

 Eat Some Real Chicago Pizza